 Does the chapter meet frequently, what kinds of activities does it plan, and what is its organizational structure?

-The answers to each of these questions vary tremendously from year to year.
+The answers to each of these questions varies tremendously from year to year.
 Precisely how active the chapter is depends on the enthusiasm and interest of its members.
 One dynamic that seems constant is that most students join when they are seniors, which means not only that they are already very busy, but also that membership roll-over is very high.
 It is not uncommon for the chapter to have 90% new members each year.
-In order to handle the paperwork and financial issues, volunteers within the group are usually solicited.
+In order to handle paperwork and financial issues, volunteers within the group are usually solicited.
 Monthly meetings have sometimes proven to be useful venues for the exchange of information on graduate and law school applications and preparations.
 The level of activity and the nature of organizational responsibilities are really up to each year’s members.